Hemangiosarcoma in Dogs

 The etiology of hemangiosarcomas is still not fully understood.
 However, several causes are considered, such as genetic predisposition, chemical exposure, ionizing radiation, oncogenic viruses, administration of vaccines or drugs.

 Some studies suggest that prolonged exposure of dogs to cigarette smoke may contribute to the development of the disease, as nicotine increases proliferation of primitive endothelial cells in various models of angiogenesis.
-You may also be interested in this other article, where we discuss how tobacco smoke affects animals.

 Symptoms of Hemangiosarcoma in Dogs